Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/11/optimising-your-jquery.md

 Even more importantly, if you are responding to an event such as keypress or scroll, the event can be called many times per second, so these techniques become even more important.

 The two main optimisation techniques in this article can really make a big difference to your jQuery code.
-It doesn’t take any time at all to do things the optimal way, but it might make your JavaScript perform much faster.
+It doesn't take any time at all to do things the optimal way, but it might make your JavaScript perform much faster.